instaloader/instaloader/docs/contributing.rst

 If you encounter a bug, do not hesitate to report it in our `Issue Tracker <https://github.com/instaloader/instaloader/issues>`__.
-Since Instaloader is actively developed, the majority of bugs is fixed within only **3 days** after being reported.
+Since Instaloader is actively developed, the majority of bugs is fixed within only **4 days** after being reported.
 When reporting a problem, please keep the following in mind:

 - Ensure you **use the latest version** of Instaloader.
 The currently-installed version can be found out with ``instaloader --version``.

+- Check whether there is a valid solution in our :ref:`troubleshooting` section.

 - Briefly **check whether the bug has already been reported**.
 If you find an issue reporting the same bug you encountered, comment there rather than